Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

 Advantages of buying

-There are many benefits of home ownership.
-You get a home all to yourself, no need to worry about a landlord anymore.
+There are many benefits of homeownership.
+You get a home all to yourself; no need to worry about a landlord anymore.
 Upgrade and renovate the home as you choose.
-You can finally start taking real pride in your new home.
-Here are some of the advantages to buying:
+You can finally start taking a real pride in your new home.
+Here are some of the advantages of buying:

 - You will eliminate monthly housing payments once it’s paid off.